-Child's name: Class:
+Child's 's name: Class S:

-Date:
+Date: :

+Dear [ Delete ete as appropriate]

-Dear, [Delete as appropriate] This letter is to formally notify you that has had problems with his / her
+letter is to formally notify you thatha hing today. s had problems with his / her

-breathing today.

-emergency asthma inhaler containing s naler with them, so a member of staff helped them to use the albutamol.
-They were given puffs. ing, so a member of staff helped them to use the emergen
+This ha happened when

+٠ iven puffs. ff helped them to use the emergency

+[Delete as appropriate]

-Although they soon felt better, we would strong soon as possible. gly advise that you have your seen by your own doctor as
+Although they soon felt better, we would strongly advise that you have your seen by your own doctor as soon as possible.

 Yours sincerely,